smilers/windows-itpro-docs/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-configure-using-wsb-file.md

 You have the freedom to open files, install applications from the web, and perform various other tasks that benefit from an isolated clean environment.

 When you're finished experimenting, close the sandbox.
-A dialog box will prompt you to confirm the deletion of all sandbox content.
-Select "Ok" to proceed.
+A dialog box prompts you to confirm the deletion of all sandbox content.
+Select **Ok** to proceed.
 Confirm that your host machine doesn't exhibit any of the modifications that you made in Windows Sandbox.

 ## Configure a custom Windows Sandbox